 Images Ying Ying Lee, text Genevieve Carbonatto

 A 44 year old man presents with acute abdominal pain.
-His pain is mainly epigastric but you are concerned about the possibility of cholecystitis, cholelithiasis or choledocholithiasis.
+His pain is mainly epigastric.
+The differential diagnosis includes cholecystitis, cholelithiasis or choledocholithiasis

 A string of pearls of tiny stones are visible casting an acoustic shadow at the posterior wall of the GB.
 The fundus of the gallbladder is thickened and there are tiny little echogenic foci within the thickened wall.